syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-xamarin.md

 documentation: UG
 keywords: Working with presentation library in Xamarin Platform
 ---
-# Create or edit a PowerPoint file in Xamarin
+# Create, read and edit a PowerPoint file in Xamarin

 You can create or edit a PowerPoint file in Xamarin with Syncfusion PowerPoint library.
 The below are the steps.